prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

  They tugged and tore at each other's hair and clothes, punched and scratched each other's nose.
 Presently the confusion took form, and through the fog of battle Tom appeared, seated astride the new boy, and pounding him with his fists.

-% -"Holler 'nuff!-Tom demanded.
+% - "Holler 'nuff! - Tom demanded.

 The boy only struggled to free himself.

-"Holler 'nuff!"—and the pounding went on.
+"Holler 'nuff!"— and the pounding went on.

 % Finally, the boy mumbled: